Bukixo/udemy-angular4/angular-app/Lesson notes/Directives.md

 ~~~

-to implementnthis method in our app.component.ts, this should take two parameters, the index and course.
+To implementn this method in our app.component.ts, it should take two parameters, the index and course.

 ~~~
 ////